 As Austin states ‘This is the way I’ve always tried to approach writing, teaching, or speaking on stage: not as an expert, but as a fellow student.
 I’m trying to learn in the open.
 I’m letting others look over my shoulder while I figure things out.
 And even when I do think I’ve figured some things out, I’m trying to find more things to figure out, because learning is the thing that keeps me alive, keeps me moving forward.
 This, I think, is the great trick: To be a teacher and remain a student.’

-SCT is about teaching of “soft skills” and creativity to students to feed motivation, confidence, empowerment and most of all fuel innovation and fresh thinking in the work that they do.
+Here, it is about prioritising the teaching of “soft skills” and creativity to students to feed motivation, confidence, empowerment and most of all fuel innovation and fresh thinking in the work that they do.
 I’ve seen many model of this type, in other words projects in practice – “LIVE” projects – between China and the UK, largely design related projects but they work…international creative synergy breeds new ways of thinking for the students.
 I feel any engagement with another culture in a creative environment would do this.
-As SCT states it’s about “Time – Space – Autonomy – Confidence”.
+As James stated, it’s about “Time – Space – Autonomy – Confidence”.
 When I go to Beijing Design Week 2015 at the end of September, I am interested to see what kind of projects use this kind of model…I’m already reading about some of their laboratories and workshops.
 James I’ll report back to you!

 Another educational tool I have been introduced too, extended from the Chinese School Twitter conversations, are educational MOOCs – Massive Open Online Courses (MOOCs).
 Thanks to Simon Fogg for the recommendation!
 This is something I am going to look into for needed CPD in the field and also in relation to China.
 Surface-level online research brought my attention to the article ‘MOOCs in China are growing’ from 6th August 2015.
 In China’s nation of 1.4 billion people, MOOCs are growing – ‘The Chinese government expects MOOCs to bring “revolutionary” change to the education system by reducing inequity in quality of education between urban and rural schools and by sharing the best teaching resources.
 One of the government’s goals is to train 13 million k-12 (“k-12” is the sum of primary and secondary school years) teachers on education technology skills in the next five years through MOOCs.’
 When I read 13 million, you think that’s absurd, yet at the same time I understand and know they will make this happen.
 China is recognising an educational and economic growth in online learning in apparently “an unprecedented way”.
 Current educational research themes in China include MOOCs, online learning and educational entrepreneurship with exploration into how they can take advantage of technologies in teaching and learning.
 As the article states, ‘a few recognized potentials for using MOOCs include sharing excellent teaching lessons among universities, reaching out-of school youth for tertiary education, and improving quality of teaching at their own universities.
 Many universities have opened their own online courses and are using edX and Coursera to disseminate them.’